Edge States Effects in Quantum Work Statistics: Quantum Impurity model

 The second localized edge mode $\gamma_2$ appears when we consider the presence of the impurity $\mu\neq1$.
 For $\mu=0$ and $h\gg 1$, the real fermion $\eta_{A1}$ is fully decoupled, whereas $\eta_{B1}$ remains only weakly hybridized with the chain.
 These two fermions together constitute the mode $\gamma_2$.
 A similar situation occurs for $\mu\gg 1$, where now $\eta_{A1}$ and $\eta_{B1}$ are strongly bound to each other but only weakly coupled to the rest of the system.
 In both regimes, the $\gamma_2$ mode remains entirely localized around the edge $j=1$, highlighting its nontopological origin \cite{CMoore_PRB_2018}.

 The qualitative picture described above is supported by the exact solution of the model \cite{PRB_main_ref_2016}.
 The mode $\gamma_1$ is present for \textit{any} $\mu$ in the ferromagnetic side $h<1$ thanks to its topological protection, which ensures its stability against local perturbations (as the presence of impurities).
 On the other hand, the mode $\gamma_2$ appears in two distinct regions: it exists for $|\mu| < \sqrt{1 - 1/h}$ when $h > 1$, and for $|\mu| > \sqrt{1 + 1/h}$ for any value of $h$.
 These different regions where the modes $\gamma_{1,2}$ can exist determine different boundary phases of the model (\ref{main_Hamil}).
 Finally, for all $(\mu, h)$, a continuum of delocalized (bulk) modes is present.
 These modes become gapless on the quantum critical line $h_c = 1$ (independent of $\mu$), while they are fully gapped away from this line.
-Here, we will focus only on gapped bulk phases.

 In its diagonal form, $H_0$ becomes

 where $\kappa$ accounts for both the bulk ($\kappa=k$) and edge ($\kappa=1,2$) modes with energy $\Gamma_{\kappa}$, and we drop the energy of the ground state in the above equation.
 The complex fermions $\gamma_{\kappa}$ and the Majorana fermions in Eq. (\ref{H0_Majorana}) are related through